 ORS 471.305 allows certain licensees of the Commission to deliver malt beverages to customers.
-This rule describes the quali-

-(1) Only a holder of one of the following licenses may qualify to deliver malt beverages to a resident of Oregon:
+This rule describes the qualifications to make same-day and next-day delivery of malt beverages to a resident of Oregon.

-(a) An off-premises sales license issued under ORS 471.186.

-(b) A brewery-public house license issued under ORS 471.200.

-(2) Notice of Next-Day Delivery.
-A licensee that intends to provide the service of next-day delivery of malt beverages to a resident of Oregon must notify the Commission in writing prior to beginning the next-day delivery service that it intends to provide this service.
-All deliveries must meet the requirements set forth in OAR 845-006-0396 for next-day delivery.

-(3)(a) Application for Same-Day Delivery.
+- (1) Only a holder of one of the following licenses may qualify to deliver malt beverages to a resident of Oregon: - (a) An off-premises sales license issued under ORS 471.186. - (b) A brewery-public house license issued under ORS 471.200. - (2) Notice of Next-Day Delivery.
+A licensee that intends to provide the service of next-day delivery of malt beverages to a resident of Oregon must notify the Commission in writing prior to beginning the nextday delivery service that it intends to provide this service.
+All deliveries must meet the requirements set forth in OAR 845-006-0396 for next-day delivery. - (3)(a) Application for Same-Day Delivery.
 A licensee that intends to provide the service of same-day delivery of malt beverages to a resident of Oregon must make application to the Commission upon forms to be furnished by the Commission and receive approval from the Commission prior to beginning the same-day delivery service.
 The application shall include:

-(b) A statement that the person understands and will follow the requirements for same-day delivery listed in OAR 845-006-0396.

-(4) The Commission may refuse to process any application not complete and accompanied by the documents or disclosures required by the form.
+- (b) A statement that the person understands and will follow the requirements for same-day delivery listed in OAR 845-006-0396. - (4) The Commission may refuse to process any application not complete and accompanied by the documents or disclosures required by the form.
 The Commission shall give applicants the opportunity to be heard if the Commission refuses to process an application.
 A hearing under this subsection is not subject to the requirements for contested case proceedings under ORS Chapter 183.

-Stat.
-Auth.: ORS 471, including 471.030, 471.040, 471.730(1) & (5) Stats.
-Implemented: ORS 471.305 Hist.: OLCC 19-2000, f.
+Hist.: OLCC 19-2000, f.
 12-6-00, cert. ef.
 1-1-01; OLCC 14-2002, f.
 10-25-02 cert. ef.
 11-1-02; OLCC 23-2007(Temp), f.
 12-14-07, cert. ef.
 1-1-08 thru 6-28-08; OLCC 8-2008, f.
 6-12-08, cert. ef.
 6-29-08